|Street:||15 St Mel's Road|

 |Regiment/Unit:||Royal Irish Regiment, 8th Battalion; [Connaught Rangers, 5th Battalion]|

 |Regiment Number:||2430; |

 Andrew was born 30 April 1871* on Chapel Lane, Longford, and was a trained shoemaker, like his father Patrick.
 He married Catherine (Kate) Ryan in May 1911 and they had four children: Patrick, Andrew, Margaret Mary and Mary Catherine.

 Kate was the sister of Pte Henry Ryan of the Royal Engineers who also enlisted for service.
-Pte Coffey was previously with the Rifle Brigade militia, and re-enlisted with the Connaught Rangers August 1914 before being transferred to the Royal Irish Regiment.
+Pte Coffey was previously with the Rifle Brigade militia and likely served in South Africa during the Boer Wars.
+He re-enlisted with the Connaught Rangers for war service August 1914 before being transferred to the Royal Irish Regiment.
 During the Great War, he served serving in Salonika and France, at the end of the war, as well as in Ireland.
 Coffey was awarded the 1914-15 Star, British War and Victory medals.

 |Parents Names:||Son of Patrick Coffey and Mary (née Healy), of Longford|

 |Notes:||Sgt Coffey contracted malaria while serving in Salonika.
 During his time in the Great War, he attained the ranks of Corporal and Sergeant, but was returned to the ranks. *Gave his birth date as 1874 on his pensions record, but 1871 elsewhere.|